Someone Still Cares

 The pattern is no longer invisible.

-If you would like to explore some of the patterns, pressures and responsibilities currently shaping your experience, the Clarity Quiz provides a gentle place to begin.
+If you would like to explore where you are within that journey, the Clarity Quiz offers a gentle place to begin.

 It takes only a few minutes to complete.